Gabrieltay/oreoktv/README.md

 - **Playlist detail screen** — rename, delete, remove songs, and **"Add all to queue"** which fans out `Add1` commands sequentially.
 - Atomic writes (tmp + rename), Zod-validated reads, UUID-only ids.
 A corrupted file is logged and skipped, not fatal.

+### Recently played

+- Every successful `Add1` is logged to `${DATA_DIR}/history.jsonl` (rolling).
+The **Recent** tab surfaces them as a virtual list — re-add to the queue with one tap.
+Powered by [lib/history-store.ts](lib/history-store.ts).

+### Runtime config (settings sheet)

+- Gear icon in the header opens a settings sheet where you can override the KTV machine's IP/port at runtime — no rebuild, no env-var redeploy.
+Useful when the KTV's DHCP lease moves.
+The override is stored in [lib/settings-store.ts](lib/settings-store.ts) and supersedes `KTV_BASE_URL`.

 ### Polish

+- **Optimistic queue mutations.** Add / remove / move-to-top reflect in the UI instantly and roll back on failure — no waiting for the next 3 s poll.
+- **Skeleton loaders** on queue, playlist detail, and recent views — no flash-of-empty before data lands.

 - Light/dark theme toggle (persisted; no-flash boot script in `<head>`).
 - iOS Safari tuned: viewport locked to no-zoom, `safe-area-inset-*` honored on tab bar + playback bar, no-zoom inputs.